vbookshelf/Online-Static-Noise-Generator/README.md

 - Generates static noise on the fly, therefore no looping and no clicking sound to disturb your sleep.
 - Generates custom duration WAV audio files for use offline.
 - Six noise options - white, pink brown, grey, green, ocean and fan.
 - Free and Open Source.
 No ads.
+No upselling.
+No paywalls.
+No tracking.